The effects of Water Temperature

 The waves you will find on the shore can be slightly affected by the orientation of the coastline and the seabed of the beaches, although in most cases they are usually equivalent.

-Today we have 9 hours and 29 minutes of sun.
-The solar transit will be at 12:17:48 pm.
+Today we will have 10 hours and 23 minutes of sun.
+The solar transit will be at 12:17:33 pm.

 We can compare these levels with the maximum high tide recorded in the tide tables for Mana Island which is of 1.8 m and a minimum height of 0.1 m.